jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< dag-vis id="dag" structure="confounded" >}}

-This is all too neat though if we actually let students see all of this though.
+This is all too neat though if we actually let students see all of this.
 The real world is like [the blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant) from the *Tittha Sutta*.
 One blind man feels the trunk and says “It’s a snake!”
 Another feels a leg and says “It’s a tree!”
 Yet another feels the tusk and says “No, you fools, it’s a giant spear!”
 Each has only a partial view of the underlying truth.
 I build my “elephant” by creating a large causal DAG that naturally produces realistic correlations, but I only expose a small selection of mostly terminal nodes, and often in opaque and subtle ways.

 Real data is not limited to linear correlations.
 This happens for various reasons, but a common one is diminishing returns.
 In most systems, the first few inputs change everything, and every one after that matters a little less.
 In a messaging app, the first friend who texts you makes the app come alive.
 Each additional friend adds some pull, but your 100th friend matters a lot less than your first or your tenth--you only have so much attention to give.
 Economists call this diminishing marginal utility: each new unit yields a smaller gain than the last.
 The same curve shows up in learning, social networks, and even marketing spend.
 It’s what gives real data its characteristic bend—rising fast, then flattening as systems run into limits.